Back to category

 • Substance use disorder (SUD) during pregnancy—whether involving illicit, legal, or prescription drugs—is an issue critical to the health of mothers and newborns, and the incidence is increasing in all socioeconomic groups.
 The examples included below demonstrate the multitude of exposures for mothers, fetuses, and newborns for which appropriate screening (verbal, written), or biologic testing exist.

-• The following are some of the substances and syndromes associated with maternal use and/or in utero exposure: opioids (neonatal abstinence syndrome), nicotine, alcohol (fetal alcohol syndrome), methamphetamine, cocaine, serotonin-synaptic reuptake inhibitor (SSRI), serotonin-norepinephrine reuptake inhibitor (SNRI), and marijuana.
+• The following are some of the substances and syndromes associated with maternal use and/or in utero exposure: opioids (neonatal abstinence syndrome), nicotine, alcohol (fetal alcohol spectrum disorder), methamphetamine, cocaine, serotonin-synaptic reuptake inhibitor (SSRI), serotonin-norepinephrine reuptake inhibitor (SNRI), and marijuana.

 Identifying substance exposure during pregnancy requires effective communication within the multidisciplinary team caring for the mother/baby dyad, the best screening methods and assessments to convey information on possible effects, and mobilization of available inpatient, outpatient and community resources to promote good health and bonding.